Set Yourself Free — The Guide to Being a Good Enough Woman

-I’ve put the centre of attention on me.
+I’ve put the center of attention on myself.

-I started checking in on me more often and seeing how was I feeling that day and what do I need to feel supported.
+I started checking in on myself more often and seeing how was I feeling that day and what do I need to feel supported.

-And thus, I also released my man of the enormous pressure of being everything for me.
+And thus, I also released my man from the enormous pressure of being everything for me.